 After tossing baked chicken wings in sauce or sauce and butter mix they will become less crispy.
-If you want optimal crispiness serve them with a wing sauce on the side.
+If you want optimal crispiness, serve them with a wing sauce on the side.

 Tips and tricks

-- I stopped using a cooling rack as it’s a major pain in the back to clean it afterwards.
+- I stopped using a cooling rack as it’s a major pain in the back to clean it afterward.
 I now bake directly on the baking sheet lined with foil and parchment paper.
 The difference is barely noticeable.
 The bottoms come out a little greasier, but also crispier due to contact with a hot baking sheet.

 - Every now and again I see an email or a comment on social media that the recipe did not work and that the wings tasted like crap because of the baking soda.
 Dah!
 DO NOT USE BAKING SODA!
 It’s not the same and can’t be used as a substitute in this recipe.
 The recipe calls for BAKING POWDER!